petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes.md

 <!-- Diagram? -->

-## Exercise: Adding Attributes to the Distributor Application

 Delectable Bonsai needs to collect business information for verifying each applicant's identity and credit.
 These details are necessary for Know Your Customer (KYC) best practice and compliance with Anti-Money Laundering (AML) laws.
 Additionally, they want to collect information that can help them assess the relative value of each prospective distributor.
 For example, if the company is working to reach a specific region, they can give applications from that region higher priority.

 First, use Picklists to create predefined lists of string values.
 Then, add these fields to the Distributor Application object along with other custom fields. <!--REFINE-->

 <!-- Before adding fields directly to the object definition, create picklists for any single-select or multi-select fields we want to include.
 Once created, we can add fields to the Distributor Application object. -->

-### Adding Picklists for Distributor Application
+## Adding Picklists for the Distributor Application Object

 With Liferay picklists, you can define lists of string values that you can use for single-select and multiselect fields. <!--predetermines options for users creating entries--> Delectable Bonsai needs these picklists for their Distributor Application: